Simultaneous Sensing Data Acquisition and Sharing in Low-Altitude Wireless Networks: Fundamental Limits and Optimal Signaling: Waveform Design for Gaussian Channel Input

 \section{Waveform Design for Gaussian Channel Input}

-The previous section illustrates that using Gaussian channel input may not be optimal for the CAS systems.
+The previous section illustrates that using Gaussian channel input may not be optimal for the \ac{sdas} systems.
 Despite this limitation, the assumption of Gaussian signals is prevalent in communications research literature.
 In this section, we introduce an ISAC waveform design scheme specifically developed for multi-input multi-output (MIMO) systems, while adhering to the framework of Gaussian signaling.
+To proceed, we need to derive the explicit expressions of the variables in $\mathcal{P}_0$ for the MIMO case.